nobody5050/100-days-of-code/log.md

 ### Day 5!
 April 22, Wednesday

-**Today's Progress**: Finally settled on a design for dahlia website? (nope.) tried a bootstrap theme this time, and it didnt work. had an idea to porn zircon to project ara. really Ithink zircon is still too monolithic in structure.
+**Today's Progress**: Finally settled on a design for dahlia website? (nope.) tried a bootstrap theme this time, and it didnt work. had an idea to port zircon to project ara. really Ithink zircon is still too monolithic in structure.

 **Link(s) to work**
+nothing

+## Day 6: April 23, Thursday

+**Today's Progress**: spent some time designing a hardware build. really liking that bootstrap theme

+**Link(s) to work**
-nope. nothing today
+nothing